Starting with a story map was new for us, but it had some big benefits

 Before you make a map, it’s important to understand what size story you’re working with.
 Here’s a real-world example to illustrate what I mean:

-If you’re making a pizza, that’s a pretty big story.
+If your goal is to make a pizza, that’s a pretty big story.
 You can break that down.
-Below that you might have: purchasing ingredients, gathering equipment, preparing the dough, and several more stories.
-Those stories can be broken down further — if preparing dough, you might be proofing yeast, measuring flour, etc.
+Below that you might have: purchasing ingredients, gathering equipment, preparing the dough, and several more tasks (home-made sauce?).
+Those tasks can be broken down further — if preparing dough, you might have stories for proofing yeast, measuring flour, etc.

 If you live day-in, day-out in the agile world you’re already using user stories.
 They are written a very specific way, and follow a predictable format.
 The thing about user story mapping is that writing JIRA-ready detailed stories with the correct acceptance criteria needs to happen later.
 First you must define the product in broad strokes.
 Then you pick your priorities and dive into the details.